chandradeep24/Valiant/README.md

 Experiments on random graphs

-### Instructions
+## Instructions

 Fork the repo before cloning.
 Submit pull requests to have your changes merged.

-1. Install python@3.9 or higher with pip (recommended)
+1. Install miniconda or anaconda
-2. Create a virtual environment: `python3 -m venv venv`
+2. Start a terminal in the Valiant directory
-3. Activate the environment: `source venv/bin/activate`
+3. Create a virtual environment: `conda env create -f environment.yml`
-4. Install the required packages: `pip install -r requirements.txt`
+4. If you add new packages, add them the YAML using `conda env export > environment.yml`
-5. Figure out a way to install graph tool seperately and import it into the python installation in the virtual env.
-Note that it will install its own numpy and scipy dependencies, you need to figure out a way to make it use the numpy and scipy in the venv.
+5. Refresh the kernel list and select the `gt` kernel in the notebook.
-6. Add new packages that you use to the requirements.txt using `pip freeze requirements.txt`
+6. For scripts, make sure you have the correct interpreter set in your editor.